 Most Pros are going to pick LED lights that travel with you every day.
 This protects against job site theft.
 It also lets you reposition the light throughout the day…or night.
 This keeps the light exactly where you need it.

-Do you need a corded or cordless LED light or lighting solution?
+Do you need a corded or cordless LED jobsite light or lighting solution?
 What about both?

 Cordless definitely brings convenience, but corded power still wins on run-time.
-Yes, there’s more setup time to run those cords to the generator or outlet.
+Yes, there’s more setup time to run those cords to your best generator or outlet.
 On the other hand, if you need large amounts of light output all day/night long, AC power has your back.

 How Much Light or Lumen Output Do You Need?